DepthTrawler/DupliDropDetective/README.md

 # DupliDropDetective
 Swiftly identify duplicate files within your folders.
-This application has a user-friendly drag-and-drop feature and supports command line arguments for enhanced flexibility and automation.
+This tool has a user-friendly drag-and-drop feature and supports command line arguments for enhanced flexibility and automation.

 ## Description:

-Welcome to DupliDropDetective, your go-to solution for effortlessly finding duplicate files on your system!
-This application offers a user-friendly drag-and-drop feature, allowing you to quickly identify and handle duplicate files within your folders.
+Welcome to DupliDropDetective, your go-to solution for effortlessly finding duplicate files on your system.
+This tool offers a user-friendly drag-and-drop feature, allowing you to quickly identify and handle duplicate files within your folders.

 ## Key Features: